osiweb/unified_retro_keyboard/firmware/asdf/README.md

 --
 * modifiers: A set of modifier keys may be specified.
-When only a few modifiers are used, this mechanism is a low-overhead alternative to a keymap overlay for keyboard states that only change the key value, such as SHIFT, CAPS LOCK, CONTROL, etc. The state of each modifier key is kept in a state variable.
+When only a few modifiers are used, this mechanism is a low-overhead alternative to a keymap overlay for keyboard states that only change the key codes produced by a keypress, such as SHIFT, CAPS LOCK, CONTROL, etc. The state of each modifier key is kept in a state variable.
 In most cases, pressing the key will set the value to a "pressed" state, and releasing will reset the value to an "unpressed" state.
   However some functions interact.
 For example, Shift Lock is sticky, so pressing Shift Lock toggles the Shift Lock state, and Releasing Shift Lock does nothing; but pressing "Shift" will reset the "Shift Lock" state.

   All modifier state variables are kept in a modifier state variable array.
 On a regular keypress, all of the modifier state variables are OR'ed together to